 This is the localisation, language &

-ICT profile for Egypt.
+ICT profile for Côte d'Ivoire.
 For the

-EG-L10n wikigroup, click on the flag.
+CI-L10n wikigroup, click on the flag.

 On this page/Sur cette page... (hide)